MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/account.md

 ---
-title: Account Data Object
+title: Account Data Object - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
-ms.service: bing-ads-customer-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an account.
 ---
-# Account Data Object
+# Account Data Object - Customer Management
 Defines an account.
 This is the base object from which the advertising accounts derive.

 Do not try to instantiate an *Account*.
 You can create the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object that derives from it.